Tuesday, December 31, 2024

 Get like me, get like Party Girl

-Mercifully, they had exited the highway and gone all the way up Cherry Blvd past Nothin' But Fish.
+They exited the highway onto Cherry Blvd and drove past Nothin' But Fish.
 The roof of knit-together branches swallowed the moonlight, lending an eerie darkness to the sudden silence as Party Girl mercy-killed the music.

 "Okay, Gis- Party Girl, you really need to pay close attention driving through here or I promise you will get lost going out," Alicia warned.
 "I'm not kidding.
 The first time I tried to get out after dark, I got lost for half an hour and wound up back at the house.